Marc Colombo

 Marc Edward Colombo (born October 8, 1978) is an American former professional football player who was an offensive tackle for 11 seasons in the National Football League (NFL).
-He is currently the offensive line coach for the St. Louis Battlehawks of the United Football League (UFL).
+He is currently the Co-offensive coordinator and offensive line coach for the Orlando Storm of the United Football League (UFL).
 He played in the NFL for the Chicago Bears, Dallas Cowboys and Miami Dolphins.
 He played college football for the Boston College Eagles.
 After his playing career, he served as an offensive line coach for the Cowboys and Giants.

 Early life

 Colombo was born in Bridgewater, Massachusetts and attended Bridgewater-Raynham Regional High School where he earned Boston Globe, Boston Herald, Brockton Enterprise and Taunton Gazette all-scholastic honors as a senior offensive tackle.
 He also earned All-Northeast honors from SuperPrep.
 He helped lead his team to two conference titles in four years (1993 and 1996), his team advanced to the Division 1 Super Bowl in 1996.

 He recorded 75 tackles and five sacks as a senior.
 He also played basketball and baseball.
 He won the Brockton Enterprise and Taunton Gazettes all-scholastic basketball honors while helping lead his team to the conference title as a senior.
 He was also an honor roll student.